ashishsubedi/personal-blog-hugo/content/about.md

 publishDate: 2022-01-12T17:43:09+05:45
 ---

 Hi!
-I'm Ashish, a Junior Python Developer and Software Engineer.
-I'm currently a final year student of undergraduate in Computer Engineering.
+I'm Ashish, a Python Developer and Software Engineer.
+I graduated as a Computer Engineer from Kathmandu University in 2022 (2021 technically).

 For those who came upon this in a drunken stupor and don't know where they are, this is my personal site where I will post about random things which may or may not be useful.
 So, I welcome you here, where everything is about me and I am the center of the world.
 Hope you enjoy the things that come from my mind!